The u-root cpu command

 be used directly on the remote machine, without needing to manually copy them.

-implements resource sharing by setting up a file system
+cpud implements resource sharing by setting up a file systemmount on the

 The desktop command services those requests; you don't need to run a special

 external server.
-One thing that is a bit confusing with cpu
+One thing that is a bit confusing with cpu: the desktop

 client is a file server; the remote server’s Linux kernel is a file client.

-will change your life.
-You can forget about moving files via scp
+cpu will change your life.
+You can forget about moving files via scp: once

-directory on your linuxboot node is your home
+you 'cpu in', the /home directory on your node is your home

 want, since the shell binary comes from your desktop, not flash.
 You don't have